Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-Layer cakes are party cakes and this beautiful Coconut Cake is a real crowd pleaser.
-I love its snowy white frosting that is enveloped in shreds of coconut.
-Inside it has four layers of moist and sweet butter cake sandwiched together with a tangy lemon curd and even more shreds of coconut.
-Make this cake the day it is to be served, as the Seven Minute Frosting does not hold very well.
+To me, layer cakes are for celebrations and this Coconut Cake is a real crowd pleaser.
+I love everything about it.
+From its' snowy white marshmallowy frosting that is enveloped in shreds of dried coconut, to the layers of moist and sweet butter cake sandwiched together with a tangy lemon curd.

-What is nice about this Coconut Cake is that you can make some of its parts ahead of time, so all you need to do the day of serving is to make the frosting and assemble the cake.
-So, what can you make ahead of time?
-Well, the lemon curd can be made several days (up to a week) in advance.
-In fact, it is best if it is made at least a day ahead of time so the flavors have time to soften and mingle.
-The cake layers can be made a day before, or you can even make and freeze the cake layers up to two weeks ahead of time.
-Now, while the coconut flavor in this dessert comes from the coconut sprinkled on the cake, you can add more coconut flavor by simply replacing 1/4 cup (60 ml) of the buttermilk in the cake batter with 1/4 cup (60 ml) cream of coconut.
-Or you could sprinkle each of the baked cake layers with about 1 tablespoon of coconut milk.
-Another point, while the recipe calls for sweetened coconut, you can use unsweetened dried coconut.
-Sweetened coconut is made by combining coconut with powdered icing and is packaged either in plastic bags or cans.
-It is available shredded or flaked and for this recipe you can use either type.
+What is nice about this Coconut Cake is that you don't have to make everything on the day the cake is needed.
+For example, you can make the lemon curd several days (or up to a week) in advance.
+In fact, it is best if it's made at least a day ahead of time so the flavors have time to soften and mingle.
+Also, the cake layers can be made the day before, or you can even make and freeze the cake up to two weeks ahead of time.
+Now, while the coconut flavor in this dessert comes from the dried coconut sprinkled on the cake, you can add more coconut flavor by brushing the baked cake layers with some coconut milk.
+You can use either sweetened or unsweetened dried coconut and it can be either shredded or flaked.

-Lastly, who can refuse Seven Minute Frosting; that fluffy and satiny, meringue-type frosting that Susan Purdy in her book "A Piece of Cake" says has the "texture somewhere between whipped cream and melted marshmallows".
-It is made by beating egg whites, sugar, corn syrup, and water over a saucepan of simmering water until the frosting is thick with a fluffy consistency that holds peaks.
-Amazingly, this always takes about seven minutes (may take longer if made on a humid day).
-It should be spread on the cake immediately and while the inside of the frosting will remain soft, the outside will develop a thin crust as it air dries.
-You will also notice that after sitting the frosting does tend to become granular and that is why it is best to make and serve this cake the day it is made.
+Lastly, we are covering the cake with a Seven Minute Frosting; that fluffy and satiny, meringue-type frosting that tastes like marshmallows.
+It is made by beating egg whites, sugar, corn syrup, cream of tartar, and water over a saucepan of simmering water until the frosting is thick with a fluffy consistency that holds soft peaks.
+Amazingly, this takes about seven minutes (hence its' name) although it may take longer if made on a humid day.
+Once it has cooled to room temperature it should be spread on the cake immediately and while the inside of the frosting will remain soft, you may notice that the outside tends to develop a thin crust as it air dries.
+You may also notice that after sitting the frosting does tend to become granular and that is why it is best to make and serve this cake the day it is made.

 Related Recipes You May Like